Abiola1140/LITA-CAPSTONE-PROJECT-/README.md

    ### Data Sources
 ---

-Data Sales.xlsx is the primary source of data used.
-This is an open source dataset, readily available on platforms like kaggle, entails information about each made by the company
+SalesData.xlsx is the primary source of data used.
+This is an open source dataset, given for the final capstone project

 ### Tools Used
 ---